Glutamine

 What is the role of Glutamine?

 Glutamine, also known as L-Glutamine, seems to be the most active amino acid involved in lots of metabolic processes.
 For example, glutamine is converted to glucose if your body needs more glucose as an energy source.
 Besides, it also participates in maintaining of a normal blood glucose level and the proper pH range.
 In fact, glutamine was recognized as the most abundant free amino acid found in the human muscles and in plasma.
 A human body utilizes this amino acid at high rates for rapidly dividing cells, like leucocytes, in order to supply them with an energy, i.e., to create the best conditions for the nucleotide biosynthesis.
 In other words, glutamine is considered to be vital for the proper immune function.
+When discussing the benefits of glutamine for women and men, it is important to note its role in muscle recovery and reducing soreness after workouts, making it particularly beneficial for athletes.

 The major part of glutamine is stored in the muscles and in the lungs, where it is mostly produced.
 Glutamine is recognized as a very important amino acid helping removing excess ammonia, which is a usual waste product in the human body.
 This amino acid also turned out to be important for the digestion and for the normal brain function.
 Glutamine aids to protect the lining of the gastrointestinal tract and helps athletes to keep fit.